genshin-base/main-site/data/translated/builds/en.md

 # === characters.#ayato.roles.#dps.tips ===

 Always try to activate Ayato's Elemental Burst before using his skill to maximize his Normal Attack DMG.
 Getting enough Energy Recharge for this is important, and varies based on team.
+Since the casting time is so long, it may not be worth snapshotting into buffs.

 The amount of slashes Ayato can do during an Elemental Skill window is sometimes influenced by the player's set FPS.